uashogeschoolutrecht/studentdropout/README.md

 *There might be some degrees that have outlier-behavior with respect to some data categories.
 E.g. (1) it is common for law student to finish the first year and then drop out to pursue another degree, or (2) some degrees might not have exams in the first semester but only internships or project-style education.
 Exploratory data analysis is needed to identify these degrees and determine whether they should be included.

 ### Prediction scope
-We aim to perform a 'point-in-time' prediction, as depicted below.
+We aim to perform a 'point-in-time' prediction after half the college year, as depicted below.
 ![alt text](references/prediction_scope.png)
-More specifically, we will be gathering data up until the end of period B of a college year and based on that data we will predict whether the student will be a drop-out at the end of the college year.
+More specifically, we will be gathering data up until the end of period B of a student's first college year and based on that data we will predict whether the student will be a drop-out at the end of the college year.
+This time point was chosen such that course result data up and until period B can be included, as well as the freshmen questionnaire that is filled out after the first 100 days of studying (100 dagen monitor).

 ## Data
 Data on student-enrollment granularity is gathered within a certain scope (see below) for eight different categories (see Data categories), and will be used to train and test the ML model to predict student drop-out.